Wisconsin Pickle Bill Can you legally sell food from home in Wisconsin?

-However, there is no registration process or cost necessary to start selling.
-The law exempts producers from needing to get a license, though the Department of Agriculture encourages sellers to test their product for safety and take some training to educate themselves on safe production practices.
+There is no registration process to start selling, though the Department of Agriculture encourages sellers to test their product for safety and take some training to educate themselves on safe production practices.

-It’s strange that Wisconsin allows something relatively risky (canned goods) without allowing the least risky foods (baked goods).
-This is likely due to the presence of some special interest groups, like the Wisconsin Bakers Association.
-Since the opposition to homemade baked goods is merely political, three women partnered with the Institute of Justice in January 2016 to form a lawsuit challenging the ban on home-baked goods.
+Since the opposition to homemade baked goods was merely political, three women partnered with the Institute of Justice in January 2016 to form a lawsuit challenging the ban on home-baked goods.
 One of the women, Lisa Kivirist, is the author of Homemade for Sale.

 A sign must be displayed at the place of sale that says “These canned goods are homemade and not subject to state inspection.”